OO-Group1/Java-Swift-Comparison/Classes.md

 }
 ```

-* Classes do not rewuire a constructor, however, one is recommended to more precicely control how a class behaves.
+* Classes do not require a constructor, however, one is recommended to more precicely control how a class behaves.
     * Constructors must be either public or protected.

 ```java
 public class Pet{